lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-335"></a>

 It is planted for its edible seeds (its wood is soft and not durable).
-The fruit is a large (9 x 7 em) hollow capsule, light yellowish green when it is ripe, with a groove down one side which splits open to reveal a vermilion interior and a row of elongate (1-2 em) glossy black seeds along the split edges.
+The fruit is a large (9 x 7 cm) hollow capsule, light yellowish green when it is ripe, with a groove down one side which splits open to reveal a vermilion interior and a row of elongate (1-2 cm) glossy black seeds along the split edges.
 S. vitiensis is not particularly abundant, and tends to be found in locations associated with human activity.
 The ripe seeds are grilled either in their shells or separately ([Wheatley 1992](../references.md#source-Wheatley1992): 230, 232, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 247-248).

-Although the seeds of other species are sometimes eaten in the Bismarcks ([Floyd 1954](../references.md#source-Floyd1954), Powell1976), the only reconstructable name for a Sterculia species is, as one might expect, a Proto Remote Oceanic etymon, &ast;wasi-wasi 'Sterculia vitiensis'.
-There is a formally identical POc etymon, POc &ast;wasi-wasi 'Abroma augusta'.
+Although the seeds of other species are sometimes eaten in the Bismarcks ([Floyd 1954](../references.md#source-Floyd1954), [Powell 1976](../references.md#source-Powell1976)), the only reconstructable name for a Sterculia species is, as one might expect, a Proto Remote Oceanic etymon, _&ast;wasi-wasi_ 'Sterculia vitiensis'.
+There is a formally identical POc etymon, POc _&ast;wasi-wasi_ 'Abroma augusta'.
 A. augusta is a small shrub (ch.7, §6.1.1) and S. vitiensis a large tree, so it is not clear whether the two terms were innovated independently or have a common origin.

 <table>
 <tr>